goedgeai/dropt-cli/examples/configs/README.md

 * Just set it to an arbitrary integer right now. (e.g. 1)

 #### tuner/advisor
 * Name of the tuner/advisor(tuning algorithm).
-Every project must specify a tuner or a advisor.
+Every project must specify an tuner or a advisor.
 > Please refer to [Tuner & Search space README](examples/configs/TUNER_AND_SEARCH_SPACE.md) to get more information about the usage of tuners.

 ### Example